MAKE A NEW CLAIM 0333 999 8800

 Severe electric shocks can lead to heart failure, meaning fatal injury can often be the result of high-voltage electrocution accidents.

-Due to the real danger and risk to life from electrical accidents, there are stringent regulations for employers and employees whose work brings them in close contact with electricity: Electricity at Work Regulations 1989.
+Due to the real danger and risk to life from electrical accidents, there are stringent workplace regulations for people whose work brings them in close contact with electricity: Electricity at Work Regulations 1989.
 Workers must be properly trained in safe working practices with regular refresher training being required for compliance.
 Work tasks and areas should be properly and regularly risk assessed.

 Despite the most stringent precautions, however, accidents do still happen.
-In fact, every year roughly 1000 accidents involving electric shock at work are reported to the Health and Safety Executive, with around 30 of these eventually recorded as fatal.
+In fact, each year approximately 1000 accidents at work involving electric shocks are reported to the Health and Safety Executive, with around 30 of these eventually recorded as fatal.

-If you or a loved one has been injured, or worse in a workplace electrical accident and you believe it was the result of someone else’s negligence, then you may be entitled to pursue a claim for financial compensation.
+If you or a loved one has been injured, or worse in a workplace electrical accident and you believe it was the result of someone else’s negligence, then you may be entitled to pursue compensation.

-As a first step contact one of our expert work injury solicitors today for a free, initial consultation.
+As a first step, contact our expert work injury solicitors today for a free, initial consultation.
 They will listen to your story and give you an honest view of whether there is a case to be answered.

 In building a case for financial compensation one of our personal injury experts will seek to find as much evidence as possible for review by the courts to prove that there was negligence on the part of a third party i.e. an employer.